ParallelMaths/parallel/pages/7-24-a-matter-factorial.md

-# A matter of factorial!
+# A Matter Of Factorial!

 <div class="dictionary">